RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### One life, make it count.

-Question yourself whether you are spending your time productively.
+Question whether you are spending your time productively.
 Work on problems that could be your last problems.

 ### The ones who think they’ve failed the exam get 100%